-- (a) The Disciplinary Committee shall give advance publicity of its meetings, and of the hearing of any case by it, in such terms and manner as it thinks fit, save that in any such advance publication no relevant person shall be named. - (b) (i) The findings and order of the Disciplinary Committee shall, as soon as the order has become effective, be published, provided that where the order is that no further action be taken, the findings and order shall only be published if the relevant person so requests. - (ii) Unless in exceptional circumstances the Disciplinary Committee otherwise directs, in such publicity the relevant person shall be named and the findings and order made against him stated. - (iii) The findings and order shall be sent to such publications as the Disciplinary Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence. - (iv) The Association may publish the reasons for the Disciplinary Committee's decision and may do so in whole or in summary form. - (c) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to a decision of the Disciplinary Committee, and details of the decision made, in such publications and in such a manner as it thinks fit.
-For the avoidance of doubt, the details contained in such publicity are not limited to those published by the Association pursuant to regulation 5(15)(b).
+- (a) The Disciplinary Committee shall give advance publicity of its meetings, and of the hearing of any case by it, in such terms and manner as it thinks fit, save that in any such advance publication no relevant person shall be named. - (b) Conditions imposed upon an adjournment shall not be published unless the Disciplinary Committee otherwise directs, in which case the conditions shall be published in accordance with regulation 5(15)(c) as if they were orders. - (c) (i) Subject to regulation 5(15)(c)(v), all orders and any findings against the relevant person shall be published as soon as the orders have become effective. - (ii) The relevant person shall be named in such publicity, unless in exceptional circumstances the Disciplinary Committee otherwise directs.

+- (iii) The orders and any findings shall be sent to such publications as the Disciplinary Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence. - (iv) The Association may publish the reasons for the Disciplinary Committee's decision and may do so in whole or in summary form. - (v) Where an order has been made under regulation 5(9) that no further action be taken, the finding(s) and orders shall only be published if the relevant person so requests. - (d) The Insolvency Service may publish the names of holders or former holders of the Association's insolvency licence who are subject to an order made by the Disciplinary Committee, and details of the findings and/or orders made, in such publications and in such a manner as it thinks fit.
+For the avoidance of doubt, the details contained in such publicity are not limited to those published by the Association pursuant to regulation 5(15)(c).